active-group/active-clojure/README.md

 The `active.clojure.match` namespace provides some syntactic sugar for map matching around `core.match`.

+### Higher-order Functions

+The `active.clojure.function` namespace provides the same higher order functions that `clojure.core` does, but implemented via records and `IFn`, so that the returned "functions" are `=` if created with `=` arguments.

+These can be very handy for using React-based libraries like [Reacl](https://github.com/active-group/reacl), which can optimize work based on the equality of values.

 ## License

 Copyright © 2014 Active Group GmbH